 The Department offers four undergraduate degree programs, two graduate degree programs and a certificate program.
-The undergraduate programs include a Bachelor's of Science in Computer Science offered through CEMS, a Bachelor's Science in Computer Science and Information Systems offered in conjunction with the School of Business, a Bachelor's of Science majoring in Data Science offered through CEMS, and a Bachelor's of Arts majoring in Computer Science offered through the College of Arts and Sciences.
+The undergraduate programs include a Bachelor of Science in Computer Science offered through CEMS, a Bachelor of Science in Computer Science and Information Systems offered in conjunction with the Grossman School of Business, a Bachelor of Science majoring in Data Science offered through CEMS, and a Bachelor of Arts majoring in Computer Science offered through the College of Arts and Sciences.

-The Department offers a Master's of Science (M.S.) in Computer Science degree and a Doctor of Philosophy (PhD) in Computer Science degree.
-This document details the M.S. degree program.
+The Department offers a Master of Science (M.S.) in Computer Science degree and a Doctor of Philosophy (PhD) in Computer Science degree.
+The following information details the M.S. degree program.

 Many people will be important to a graduate student's career, but two people are of immediate interest.
 Mary (Penni) French is the Department Administrative Assistant.
 She sits in the department office (Votey 351) and can be reached at (802) 656-3330.
 If you have an administrative question and are unsure whom to ask, try Penni.
 For more contact information, please see Contact Us.